jongio/azure-mcp/docs/new-command.md

 - **Prevention**: Check "Test Infrastructure Requirements" section at top of this document before starting implementation
 - **Validation**: Run `az bicep build --file areas/{area-name}/tests/test-resources.bicep` to validate template

+**Issue: Pipeline fails with "SelfContainedPostScript is not supported if there is no test-resources-post.ps1"**
+- **Cause**: Missing required `test-resources-post.ps1` file for Azure service commands
+- **Solution**: Create the post-deployment script file, even if it contains only the basic template
+- **Fix**: Create `areas/{area-name}/tests/test-resources-post.ps1` using the standard template from existing areas
+- **Prevention**: All Azure service commands must include this file - it's required by the test infrastructure
+- **Note**: The file is mandatory even if no custom post-deployment logic is needed

 **Issue: Test project compilation errors with missing imports**
 - **Cause**: Missing using statements for test frameworks and core libraries
 - **Solution**: Add required imports for test projects: